stat6250-w18/course-questions-wiki/week-02/README.md

 [basic_recipe_for_loading_data_from_remote_Excel_file Week 2 Recipe]
 - Question (kamirneni-stat6250):How to import data from excel file using FTP?
-- Answer (kamirneni-stat6250):Just mention link to the FTP with user, directory, host, password.
+- Answer (kamirneni-stat6250):Just mention the link to the FTP with user, directory, host, password.

 [bonus_advanced_recipe_for_loading_data_from_remote_Excel_file Week 2 Recipe]